Dual Diagnosis Treatment Columbus, GA

 Willow Oak Community Behavioral Health Center - 65.2 miles from Columbus, GA

-Willow Oak Community Behavioral Health Center is a dual diagnosis treatment center in Newnan, GA that provides treatment services for mental health and substance use disorders that include generalized anxiety disorder as well as avoidant personality disorder.
+Willow Oak Community Behavioral Health Center is a dual diagnosis treatment center in Newnan, Georgia that provides treatment services for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as schizoid personality disorder.

 Address: 37 Calumet Parkway, Building J, Suites 101-102, Newnan, GA 30263 in Coweta County